npm/policies/business-solution-terms.md

 ### Only Express Warranties

-***Except for it obligations in [npm's Obligations](#npms-obligations), _npm_ provides _Customer's Solution_ "as is", without any warranty at all. _npm_ disclaims any warranties the law might otherwise imply, like warranties of merchantability, fitness for any particular purpose, title, or noninfringement.***
+***Except for its obligations in [npm's Obligations](#npms-obligations), _npm_ provides _Customer's Solution_ "as is", without any warranty at all. _npm_ disclaims any warranties the law might otherwise imply, like warranties of merchantability, fitness for any particular purpose, title, or noninfringement.***

 ### Limited Damages